 ‘I was looking at seven women who entered the house.’

 As can be observed, the GoQ phrase in (18a) displays a heterogeneous pattern in which the quantifier is accusative whereas the noun complement is genitive.
 The examples in (18b-c), on the other hand, show a homogeneous pattern of GoQ in which both the quantifier and the noun complement appear in an oblique case form.
-The point of using these two patterns is to examine whether case-marking on the quantifier has any bearing on subject-verb agreement with the RC predicate.
+The reason for using these two patterns is to test whether case-marking on the quantifier (accusative vs. oblique) has any bearing on subject-verb agreement with the RC predicate.

 Let us first consider the results for który-relatives, presented in Figure 1 below.
 As can be observed, neither of the relativized object head nouns can induce default agreement on the verbal predicate of the RC.
 There is a significant difference in acceptability judgements between full agreement and default agreement options.
 The results are as follows: accusative GoQ (default agr: M = 2.56, SE = .13; full agr: M = 6.52, SE = .06), GoQ marked for oblique case realized as a preposition (default agr: M = 2.34, SE = .17; full agr: M = 5.95, SE = .24), GoQ marked for oblique case without preposition (default agr: M = 2.36, SE = .09; full agr: M = 5.57, SE = .38).